gryadka/js/README.md

 ### How to run consistency tests:

-Prerequisites: nodejs
+Prerequisites: node-nightly installed globally, see https://www.npmjs.com/package/node-nightly for details

 1. Clone this repo
 2. cd gryadka
 3. npm install
-4. ./run-consistency-tests.sh all void seed1
+4. ./bin/run-consistency-tests.sh all void seed1

 Instead of "void" one can use "record" to record all events fired in the system during a simulation after it.
 Another alternative is "replay" - it executes the tests and compares current events with previously written events (it was useful to check determinism of a simulation).

 It takes time to execute all test cases so run-consistency-tests.sh also supports execution of a particular test case: just replace "all" with the test's name.
-Run ./run-consistency-tests.sh without arguments to see which tests are supported.
+Run ./bin/run-consistency-tests.sh without arguments to see which tests are supported.

 #### Test scenarios